nf-core/coproid/docs/usage.md

 ### `sp_embed`

 SourcePredict embedding algorithm.
 One of mds, tsne, umap.
-Default to mds
+Default to mds from coproID version 1.1

 ```bash
 --sp_embed mds